-It's your responsibility to register for the number of credits needed to maintain funding eligibility and/or to meet the requirements of the university's continuous enrollment policy.
-You should also be careful to meet any registration requirements that may supersede the Graduate School requirements (i.e., requirements for international students or veterans, requirements tied to financial aid).
+The OSU Schedule of Classes is available online and contains academic regulations and registration procedures that apply to all students in the university, as well as the final examination week schedule.
+The online catalog is the source for up-to-date changes for the current and immediately upcoming term.
+It is your responsibility to register for the appropriate number of credits that may be required for any funding eligibility and/or to meet the requirements of the continuous enrollment policy.
 Problems arising from registration procedures, such as late registration, adding or withdrawing from courses after deadlines, or late changes from letter or S/U grading are resolved through the petition for late change in registration filed with the Graduate School.
 A late registration fee may be applied.